-

 The main difference between a direct award and the prior consultation procedure is that the prior consultation procedure requires the previous consultation of three entities to submit bids for the award of the contract, whilst the direct award implies the invitation to submit bid to one entity only.
 Both are formal procedures that initiate with the invitation to submit bids and the tender specifications.

 The simplified direct award may be adopted in case of contracts for the acquisition or lease of goods or acquisition of services, which contractual value does not exceed € 5,000, or in the case of public works contracts which contractual value does not exceed € 10,000.
-In such cases the tender is de-formalised and the award may be made by the competent body for the decision to contract, directly, based on an invoice or equivalent document only, with exemption from electronic processing.
+In such cases the tender is de-formalised and the award may be made directly upon an invoice or equivalent document only, with exemption from electronic processing.

 -